frozensnowy/Symlink-Installer/README.md

 }
 ```

-The RegistryType doesn't need to be defined, by default it will make it set to be a string.
-(SZ).
+The RegistryType doesn't need to be defined, by default it will make it set to be a string (`SZ`).

 Possible values include:
 - SZ: for string values